-An organization is a legal entity formed with the goal of executing commercial activities, whereas the term business organization is used to encompass all the efforts to streamline work, define processes, and eliminate all waste.
+An organization is a legal entity formed with the goal of executing commercial activities, whereas the term business organization is used to encompass all the efforts to streamline the entire value stream, define processes, and eliminate all waste.
 The goal of organizing work is to facilitate value creation, better quality, increased productivity, and profitability.

 With the digitalization of businesses, organizational productivity is now a point of interest for many companies.
-There is a growing number of organizational tools, apps, and programs geared towards increasing productivity and better work management.
+There is a growing number of organizational tools, apps, and programs geared to support your digital transformation strategy and drive greater productivity and better work management.

 The following are the top 10 organizational tools designed to maximize your productivity.